Setting yourself specific goals, as an Insight Leader, for 2021

 - Which do you need, a coach or a mentor?

-Did you find those suggestions useful?
-Which were relevant to the goals you need to set in 2018?
-What specific goals are your top priorities for this year?
+Did you find those suggestions useful, even in these challenging times?
+Which were relevant to the goals you need to set in 2021?
+What specific goals are your top priorities for this year, as we look toward a restart?